aregtech/areg-sdk/examples/19_pubwatchdog/ReadMe.md

 The **19_pubwatchdog** project demonstrates the use of a **Watchdog** in an environment with **Public Service** using the AREG Framework.
 It showcases how the watchdog monitors threads by setting timeouts, automatically restarting threads that fail to respond, and sending notifications to connected **Service Providers** and/or **Service Consumers**.
 This example highlights the AREG Framework's capabilities in maintaining a fault-tolerant, distributed system through effective thread management.

+> [!IMPORTANT]
+> To test this example, ensure an `mcrouter` process is running on a network-accessible machine to enable message routing.
+Verify that the `areg.init` configuration file includes the correct IP address and port number for the `mcrouter`.

 ## Key Concepts

 - **Watchdog for Public Services**: The Watchdog monitors threads in the application, ensuring they are responsive.
 If a thread fails to respond, the watchdog terminates and restarts the thread, while notifying all connected service providers and consumers.
 - **Service Interface Automation**: Using the AREG SDK's Service Interface and code generator, **Object Remote Procedure Call (Object RPC)** message creation and dispatching are automated.
 This enhances efficiency in communication between service components and simplifies the development process.
 - **Fault Tolerance**: The project demonstrates automatic thread recovery in real-time, ensuring the public service remains operational despite thread failures.

-## Project Structure
+## Sub-Projects

 1. **19_generated**:
    - Contains code generated from the [HelloWatchdog.siml](./res/HelloWatchdog.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio.
 This generated code defines the necessary infrastructure for the Watchdog service and automates **Object RPC** messaging.

 2. **[19_pubclient](./pubclient/)**:
-   - A *Service Consumer* application that connects to the *Public Service Provider*.
+   - A *Public Service Consumer* application that connects to the *Public Service Provider*.
 It sends requests to simulate delayed responses, triggering the watchdog's timeout mechanism.

 3. **[19_pubservice](./pubservice/)**:
    - A *Public Service Provider* application where a thread, controlled by the watchdog, handles service requests.
 When the service thread becomes unresponsive (e.g., due to a simulated delay), the watchdog: